 The Revised Universal Soil Loss Equation (RUSLE) is used to calculate watershed sediment risk.
 The RUSLE was originally developed to calculate sheet and rill erosion rate in tons/acre/project duration.
 It is consistent with the original intent of the RUSLE to not introduce a project size threshold to develop risk categories expressed on tons/project duration.

-The Regional Board has the authority to question any aspect of the sediment risk calculation, including the R-factor used in determining Watershed Sediment Risk.
-The RUSLE2 computer program can also be used to calculate the R-factor and in many cases yields more accurate values than those generated from the EPA Erosivity Calculator.
+The Regional Board has the authority to question any aspect of the sediment risk calculation, including the R factor used in determining Watershed Sediment Risk.
+The RUSLE2 computer program can also be used to calculate the R factor and in many cases yields more accurate values than those generated from the EPA Erosivity Calculator.

 Project Sediment Risk is determined by multiplying the R, K, and LS factors from the Revised Universal Soil Loss Equation (RUSLE) to obtain an estimate of project-related bare ground soil loss expressed in tons/acre.
 The RUSLE equation is as follows: